acsaeng/vet-med-clinic-app/README.md

 The Postman API platform was used to test all of the created API endpoints.
 The Postman request collections JSON files used for testing are located in the `testing/postman-requests` folder.

-### Note
+#### Note

-Postman collections file "StatusRemindersCommentsPhotos.postman_collection" includes the API request test to the following endpoints;
+Postman collections file `StatusRemindersCommentsPhotos.postman_collection.json` includes the API request test to the following endpoints:
 - `VET-15` (Status)
 - `VET-38` (Reminders)
 - `VET-45` and `VET-24` (Comments)
 - `VET-25` and `VET-46` (Photos)

-These were setup where each object generates a random UUID pertaining to a specific animal is created whenever the object is created.
-As a result, the postman requests that involve using a specific animal UUID in the path (GET, PUT, and DELETE requests where the UUID is included) do not work for new executions of the requests.
+These were setup where each object generates a random UUID pertaining to a specific animal that is created whenever the object is created.
+As a result, the Postman requests that involve using a specific animal UUID in the path (GET, PUT, and DELETE requests where the UUID is included) do not work for new executions of the requests.

 The procedure must be followed where a GET request is sent to get all objects for all animals.
-Select one UUID from the json response of all objects.
-Then use the new UUID in place of the current UUID at the end of the URL path.
+Select one UUID from the JSON response of all objects, then use the new UUID in place of the current UUID at the end of the URL path.

-Note that requests that check if a valid id was passed in the path were tested by deleting many characters from the UUID in the path.
+Note that requests that check if a valid ID was passed in the path were tested by deleting many characters from the UUID in the path.

 ### Example Test